 As mediators, we don’t make any decisions; we simply provide communication support and a safe space.
 Mediation is designed to be an empowering experience for all people involved.
 Assuming both parties reach an agreement, it can be memorialized in writing.

-We mediate all types of cases but our specialty is cases involving mental health issues.
+We mediate all types of cases.
+Our specialty is cases involving mental health issues.
 Dan is a sought-after expert in mediation and mental health, having given trainings in twelve states and nationally through governmental and NAFCM webinars.
 He sat on the Mediator Advisory Board of the New York Peace Institute, which operates the county mediation centers in Brooklyn and Manhattan.

 Mediation is appropriate for workplace conflicts, as well as for personal conflicts.